vrtmrz/obsidian-livesync/updates.md

 #### Minors
 - 0.15.1 Missed the stylesheet.
 - 0.15.2 The wizard has been improved and documentated!
+- 0.15.3 Fixed the issue about locking/unlocking remote database while rebuilding in the wizard.

 ### 0.14.1
 - The target selecting filter was implemented.